galaxyproject/gxadmin/README.md

 ### GDPR

 You may want to set `GDPR_MODE=1`.
 Please determine your own legal responsibilities, the authors take no responsibility for anything you may have done wrong.

+If you want to publish data, first be careful!
+Second, the `GDPR_MODE` variable is part of the hash, so you can set it to something like `GDPR_MODE=$(openssl rand -hex 24 2>/dev/null) gxadmin query ...` for hashing and "throwing away the key"

 ### Local Functions